-"Terminating Faculty Senate's Mirror of the Academic Regulations" (SR No. 24-34) "Charge to URAC to Study New Ways to Increase Resources at PFW" (SR No. 24-35)
+Senate Reference No. 24-34 (Terminating Faculty Senate's Mirror of the Academic Regulations) was presented for information only.

+Senate Reference No. 24-35 (Charge to URAC to Study New Ways to Increase Resources at PFW) was presented for information only.